MouYongli/MouYongli.github.io/_pages/about.md

   - /about.html
 ---

-Yongli Mou received his master's degree in Computer Science in 2020 from RWTH Aachen University.
-He is working as a research assistant and Ph.D. student at the Chair for Computer Science i5 Databases and Information Systems at RWTH Aachen University since July 2020.
-His research interests are in the field of Distributed Analytics, Federated Learning and Data Privacy.
+Hi, I am Yongli Mou.
+Now, I am Ph.D. student supervised by Prof. Stefan Decker and work as a research assistant at the Chair for Computer Science i5 Databases and Information Systems (Informatik 5, DBIS) at RWTH Aachen University since July 2020.
+I received my master's degree in Computer Science in 2020 from RWTH Aachen University.

+My research interests are in the field of Distributed Analytics, Federated Learning and Data Privacy.